andresbecker/Deep_RL_Actor_Critic/README.md

 ### Prerequisites

-An running installation of Anaconda.
-If you haven't installed Anaconda yet, you can follow the next tutorial:
+A running installation of Anaconda.
+If you haven't installed Anaconda yet, you can follow the next tutorial: <br>
 [Anaconda Installation](https://docs.anaconda.com/anaconda/install/)

 ### Installation